soluble-io/soluble-mediatools/docs/video-conversion-service.md

     - **vpx:**  The CRF value can be from 0–63.
 Lower values mean better quality.
 Recommended values range from 15–35, with 31 being recommended for 1080p HD video

-    > *Please also be sure to understand what rate control mode
+    > *Please also be sure to understand what rate control modes are
     > (you can see [here](https://slhck.info/video/2017/03/01/rate-control.html)
-    > and [here](https://slhck.info/video/2017/02/24/crf-guide.html) are and how to choose them.*
+    > and [here](https://slhck.info/video/2017/02/24/crf-guide.html) and how to choose the one you need.*

 #### Performance

-Conversions are heavy dudes, increase the FfmpegConfig threads parameter and try till you're happy.
+Conversions are heavy dudes, things that can help:

+- Increasing the FfmpegConfig threads parameter can help for some tasks.
+- Order of parameters can help. i.e: if you need to clip, makes it before applying filters.

 ### Recipes